 ii. permission to enroll in a graduate course as part of an undergraduate program is only available to fourth year students whom the department/program deems outstanding (generally taken to mean first class standing);

-iv. registration of an undergraduate in a graduate course which is NOT part of an undergraduate program must take place through the School of Graduate Studies.
+v. registration of an undergraduate in a graduate course which is NOT part of an undergraduate program or an approved combined Bachelor's/Master's degree program must take place through the School of Graduate Studies.
 The registration must be as a special student and meet the conditions set out in the School of Graduate Studies calendar.
 Fees for graduate courses taken as a special student will be assessed in addition to undergraduate fees.
 See Admission and Registration, Special Student

 f.
 Graduate Student Enrolment in Undergraduate Courses : Students registered in the School of Graduate Studies at Queen's who hold an undergraduate degree from Queen's may seek the permission of the Faculty of Arts and Science to enroll in undergraduate Arts and Science courses as post-degree students not on a degree program.
 Because of enrolment pressures, such students are restricted to online courses offered through Continuing and Distance Studies.
 These undergraduate courses will NOT be credited towards the graduate degree requirements.